Visual merchandising – A Career Guide, Salary, Scope, Jobs,

 8. Customer Management Skill – Regularly solicit customer feedback and comments.
 As a result, you will have a better understanding of the consumer and will be able to offer real suggestions for improving your store.
 In addition to identifying customer service tactics and procedures that might lure customers to buy products or services from your shop, also look for strategies and procedures that will draw customers.

-Visual Merchandising: Job Profiles and Salaries
+Visual Merchandising: Job Profiles and Average Salary

 Those seeking a career in visual merchandising will find it to be a very exciting and rewarding one.
 It is a career option in which candidates can expect to be paid well based on their qualifications and experience.
 Freshers are usually offered salaries between Rs 3 lakhs and Rs 4 lakhs per year.